 A self-proclaimed “virtual superhero”, Publer is an all-in-one social media tool that puts advanced cross-posting, scheduling and recycling at your fingertips.
-This super impressive new kid on the block ensures you bring your a-game to every platform, with minimum fuss.
+This impressive new kid on the block ensures you bring your a-game to every platform, with minimum fuss.

 Publer is a growing collection of social media automation tools to drive authentic engagement, no preservatives.

 It infuses post sourcing, customisation, scheduling and analytics to handle all of your social media needs from one spot – energised and on autopilot.
 With a keen eye on the needs of a modern social media teams, its bumper feature set is full of tiny wins, including post recycling, watermarking, signatures and auto-replies to make the art of creating as rewarding as the extra clicks and traffic.

 Let Publer loose on your Facebook, Instagram, Twitter, LinkedIn, Pinterest & Google My Business and you’ll never look back.

 Publer’s CEO & founder is Ervin Kalemi, an entrepreneur and software developer from Tirana, Albania.

 On the back of 10 years in software development, Ervin has bootstrapped Publer to the point it is today – ready to take on the big boys of social media assistance tools.

 The always-free plan is Ervin’s gift back to the startup community.
 In return they continue to fuel his roadmap for product development and help to fulfil his own personal goal to cement Albania’s place on the tech map.
 Publer and Ervin have certainly found a winning formula – with 30,000 customers and counting, they’re the ones to watch on the social media scene.